Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

 ## Manage the service application

-Following code snippets shows the service application backbone generated from the Tizen templates.
+The following code snippets show the service application backbone generated from the Tizen templates.
 The service template creates callback stubs to fill.
 Service application type is defined in the `Tizen.Applications` namespace, so it should be included at the top of the file.

 ```csharp